Tetro48/prjChlg/README.md

 # Project Challenger

 An opensource challenging Tetris game.
+You're free to modify anything you want!
+Free as in freedom!

+# Difficulty notes
 This game is not intended for complete newbies, since pieces' initial falling speed is 4,6875 tiles per second.

 # Keyboard Controls